 ISIC 2023, Miyajima, Japan

-SICRI is delighted to announce its brand new network for early career scholars and island activists and practitioners.
+In 2023 SICRI announced its brand new network for early career scholars and island activists and practitioners.

-It is a charge-free network that helps connecting the dots between early career scholars all around the world.
+It is a free network that helps connecting the dots between early career scholars all around the world.

 The New Voices network celebrates “all things islands” and kindly invites individuals engaged in any sort of island-based activities, such as research, creative approaches, story-telling and activism to join our network.